TDToolbox/BTD-Docs/Unity Engine/Btd6/README.md

 #### NKHook6:
 NKHook6 comes with a lot of the necessary tools and features you'll need to use in your mods.
 Here are some examples:
-- A lightweight python-styled scripting language called Boo, which allows you to make mods even easier than you can already
+- A lightweight python-like scripting language called Boo, which allows you to make mods even easier than you can already
 - Update notifications so your users can be notified if your mods have an update available
 - Simplistic settings manager that allows your mods to have configurable settings both in game and out of game
-- A built-in event system for hooking the game's code easier and quicker with less work.
+- Built-in event system for hooking the game's code easier and quicker with less work.
 Similar to Bukkit's event system with Minecraft
+- A logging system that looks nice and can send messages to user in multiple ways, including in game.

 ## How to get started
 Before you can get started making mods for BTD6 you need to decide how you want to make them.
 It is recommended that you use NKHook6 or MelonLoader as it is the best method currently availible.
 Alternatively you can check out some of the other methods for BTD6 modding included in our BTD Docs repo